Having influence is not about elevating self, but about lifting others. – Sheri L. Dew

 Mirror People’s Handshake

-People will often decide if they like you or not within the first 30 seconds upon meeting you.
+People will often decide if they like you or not within the first 30 seconds of meeting you.
 During this time they size up the geography of your face, the way you are dressed, how you talk, smell, present yourself, the amount of eye contact (or lack of it) you give, and maybe most importantly the quality of your handshake.

 The quality of a person’s handshake says a lot about their personal character and the fundamental aspects of their behavior.
-Even though we will not discuss the psychological aspects of a handshake here, it is however important to remember to mirror and match the intensity, grip and strength of the other person’s handshake upon meeting them for the first time.
+Even though we will not discuss the psychological aspects of a handshake here, it is, however, important to remember to mirror and match the intensity, grip, and strength of the other person’s handshake upon meeting them for the first time.